-The World Championship for Pointing Dogs and the St. Hubertus Cup will be held in North Jutland, Denmark on 22-24 October 2016 organised by the Danish Kennel Club.
+The XXXIX World Championship for Pointing Dogs and the St. Hubertus Cup will be held in France, dates to be announced.

-A selection day will be held at the Abbeystead Estate, Lancashire on 2 April 2016 and is open to all those who wish to be considered for the team.
+The Kennel Club will be represented in France by teams of British and Continental Pointers and a selection day will be held at the Warter Priory Estate, on 8th April 2017 and is open to all those who wish to be considered for the team.

 Organisation of the World Championships

 The organisation the World Championships and the St Hubertus is usually the responsibility of the host country's Kennel Club under the FCI Rules which govern the event.
-The Danish Kennel Club is hosting the 2016 event and more can be found on their website here.
+The French Kennel Club is hosting the 2017.

 The World Championship is composed of a number of countries each with a team of British Pointers and/or a team of Continental Pointers with between 2-4 dogs in each team.
 Each dog must have a studbook number issued an FCI member organisation or partner.
 The Championship is run over two days and a dog must have run on both days in order to be eligible for an award.